-Y.R Internationals, an information technology company was operating in Daman.
+Y.R.
+Internationals, an information technology company was operating in Daman.
 It had a total of thirty employees, three permanent directors and one individual director who was appointed on a consulting basis.

 Upon receiving the notice against the consulting director, the company immediately contacted its Insurance providers.
-Y.R International had bought a director & officer liability insurance policy from that insurance company.
-The director & officer liability insurance policy offered to cover the directors and officers of the firm against the mentioned losses in the policy.
+Y.R International had bought a Directors & Officers liability insurance (D&O) policy from them.
+The D&O policy covered the directors and officers of the firm against the mentioned losses in the policy.
 But it also offered to cover the contractual staff.
-The consulting director against whom a suit was filed was the contractual staff of Y.R Internationals as he was not the permanent director.
-Since the policy also offered to cover for the contractual staff, the independent consulting director was protected against the claim and was able to cover the losses.
+The consulting director against whom the suit was filed was a contractual staff member of Y.R.
+Internationals as he was not a permanent director.
+Since the policy also covered the contractual staff, the independent consulting director was protected against the claim and was able to cover the losses.

-Sumit, who lived in Mumbai was appointed as a consulting director of a property management company.
-In the initial years of business, the company was doing good and was able to generate a considerable return on its investments.
+Sumit, who lived in Mumbai was appointed a consulting director of a property management company.
+In the initial years of business, the company was doing well and was able to generate a considerable return on its investments.
 However, after some years the business for the firm started declining.
 The number of contracts that the company got was not able to generate positive numbers for the business.

 The property management company had secured all its directors and officers with the help of a director & officer liability Insurance policy.
 Sumit was also able to secure himself against the claim made by the minority shareholder as the policy also provided protection for the contractual staff.
-Since Sumit was the consulting director and not a permanent director, he was categorized as a contractual staff.
+Since Sumit was a consulting director and not a permanent director, he was categorized as a contractual staff.
 The insurers were able to settle the claim against Sumit successfully.